 Shadows are formed when light cannot pass through an object.
 As light moves in a straight line, shadows are the same shape as the object making the shadow.

-To demonstrate this you can make shadow puppets.
-We made a Christmas tree puppet and some different festive shapes to put on the top.
+You can make shadow puppets to demonstrate this.
+We made a Christmas tree puppet and some different festive shapes to put on top.

-If this isn’t quite what you’re looking for try one of my other Christmas science experiments or festive STEM challenges!
+If this isn’t quite the Christmas science activity you’re looking for, try one of my other Christmas science experiments or festive STEM challenges!

 Christmas Shadow Puppets